An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "I'm sorry.
 I don't.
 I don't think we've ever met before."

-"He is sleeping," she replied with her soft, silvery voice.
+"He is sleeping," she replied in her sonorous voice.
 "Did you come here to meet him?
 Then you'll have to wait.
 I can't wake him up in the middle of the night."

 I thought about it for a second.
-She didn't recognize me; her father must've done something.
+The woman didn't recognise me; her father must've done something.
 If anyone could do anything, it was her father.
 I made a decision.
 "Yes," I lied.
 "I came here to meet your father."

 "I'm sorry, but I—I really don't."